oryxlabs/PolarDNS/README.md

 ## Adding new features

-Adding new features to PolarDNS is crucial for discovering truly novel DNS issues.
+Adding new features to PolarDNS is essential for discovering truly novel DNS issues.
+And with PolarDNS, you can do just that relatively easily.

-PolarDNS enables you to easily implement a new idea, test case, feature, or PoC without needing to build your own DNS server.

-All you need is basic to intermediate Python knowledge and some understanding of the DNS protocol.
+PolarDNS allows you to quickly add a new feature, try out your ideas, or develop a PoC without having to build your own DNS server.
+All you need is ability to understand Python code and a curiosity to experiment with the DNS protocol.

-For detailed, step-by-step instructions on adding new features, refer to the [CONTRIBUTING](CONTRIBUTING.md) page.
-There, you'll also find information on how to debug PolarDNS, submit bug reports, share ideas and more.
+There is a detailed, step-by-step [contribution guide](CONTRIBUTING.md) to get you started.
+There, you'll find not only how to add new features but also how to debug PolarDNS, submit issues, share ideas, and more.

 ## Links